llfisher932/Simple-Movie-Website/README.md

 - Some movies may not have posters.
 - Requires a TMDB API key.
 - Mobile UI needs to be updated for watch later button, currently broken.
-- Code for fetching and saving movies to watch later is messy and needs to be refactored.
+(Hamburger menu will be used)

 ## License